Pelosi on track to be speaker again, faces difficult 2021

 Pelosi recently suggested anew that these would be her final two years as speaker, referencing a statement she made two years ago in which she said she would step aside after this period.

-The speaker’s election was coming 17 days before Democrat Joe Biden is inaugurated as president.
+The speaker’s election was coming 17 days before Biden is inaugurated.
 Yet rather than a fresh start for him and Pelosi, there were issues and undercurrents that will be carrying over from Trump’s tempestuous administration.

 Though Congress enacted — and Trump finally signed — a $900 billion COVID-19 relief package late last month, Biden and many Democrats say they consider that measure a down payment.
 They say more aid is needed to bolster efforts to vaccinate the public, curb the virus and restore jobs and businesses lost to the pandemic.